Slow Cooker Seafood Boil

 ingredients for slow cooker or instant pot low country boil

-How To Make Low-Country Boil In The Slow Cooker vs Instant Pot
+How To Make Slow Cooker Seafood Boil

-In both cases, all the ingredients EXCEPT the shrimp cook together.
-For the slow cooker, you add the shrimp the last 10 minutes of cooking time.
-Using the Instant Pot, add the shrimp I find that adding the shrimp and letting them cook on the WARM setting (or off) with the lid on does the trick.
+Making a seafood boil in the slow cooker or Instant Pot is very easy but there are a few things to note.
+If you use the slow cooker, add enough water to cover the food.
+That should be between 5-7 cups.
+With the Instant Pot, only use 3 cups of water.
+In both cases, all the ingredients EXCEPT the seafood cook together.
+For the slow cooker, you add the seafood the last 10 minutes of cooking time.
+Using the Instant Pot, I find that adding the seafood and letting them cook on the WARM setting (or off) with the lid on does the trick.
 You can also cook them on high pressure for 1 minute.

 Slow Cooker

-Add all ingredients EXCEPT the shrimp to the slow cooker.
-Stir to mix well.
-Cook HIGH 2-3 hours or LOW 4-6.
-Stir in shrimp gently and cook 10 minutes or until shrimp are pink.
+3. Stir in shrimp gently and cook 10 minutes or until shrimp are pink.
 Drain water & serve.

 Instant Pot

-Add all the ingredients to the pressure cooker EXCEPT the shrimp.
-Close and seal vent.
-Select high pressure for 4 minutes.
-When cooking time is complete, quick-release the pressure.
+3. When cooking time is complete, quick-release the pressure.
 Open the lid.
-Add shrimp.
-Place lid back on the pressure cooker and let is on the WARM setting for 3-5 minutes or until shrimp are pink.
+Add the seafood.
+Place lid back on the pressure cooker and let is on the WARM setting for 3-5 minutes or until the seafood is done.
 Drain water and serve.

 After the food has finished cooking, drain the liquid through a colander.
 You eat a low country boil by pouring the food what out on a table lined with newspaper.
 It’s fun plus it makes clean-up a heck of a lot easier.

-I used a 6-quart slow cooker or Instant Pot for this recipe.
+I use a 6-quart slow cooker or Instant Pot for this recipe.

 Print